-The CEO and the three other executive directors of Platinum are also directors of PIML, the operating subsidiary company.
-The CEO together with the executive directors are responsible for ensuring that the Board is provided with accurate, timely and clear information on the Group's operations to enable to Board to discharge its responsibilities.
+The CEO of Platinum is also the CEO of PIML, the operating subsidiary company.
+The CEO together with other members of the PIML executive team are responsible for ensuring that the Board is provided with accurate, timely and clear information on the Group's operations to enable to Board to discharge its responsibilities.

-The PIML Board approves further delegations to senior managers and staff of PIML and its subsidiaries from time to time.
+The PIML Board approves further delegations to senior executives and staff of PIML and its subsidiaries from time to time.